 When the divorce process is over and both individuals go their own way, they must adhere to a divorce decree.
 This court-ordered document outlines a number of factors that were resolved during the divorce process such as any issues concerning child support, property division, and more.
 One of the factors that are decided is alimony.
 This dictates an amount that one party must pay to the other based on a number of factors in order to help the receiving spouse maintain the way of life to which they are accustomed.
 While there are some instances in which alimony may be permanent, it’s important to know that there are times where the order can be modified.
-At Givens Givens Sparks, our Tampa divorce lawyers explain how you should modify alimony and the common pitfalls people you should avoid.
+At Robert Sparks Attorneys, our Tampa divorce lawyers explain how you should modify alimony and the common pitfalls people you should avoid.

 The Florida divorce laws allow for modifications of alimony in certain cases.
 If you have been ordered to pay or receive permanent alimony, and your final circumstances or those of your ex-spouse have substantially changed, the court may modify the amount of alimony in your case.
 If you feel that a modification of alimony might be appropriate, you have a choice where you file your motion to modify alimony.
 You can file a motion to modify alimony in either the circuit court of the circuit in which either you or your ex-spouse resided at the date of the execution of your original agreement, or in which the original alimony order was rendered, or where either of you currently resides.